 Creative Lives extends a grant-funded opportunity for educators to train-in and implement Ellen Tadd’s Framework for Wise Education™ -- a holistic system for teaching children that addresses cognitive and character development, physical health, and inner wellbeing.
-Participants will be able to receive graduate credit for their work (Scroll down to read more about the course!).
+Participants will be able to receive graduate credit for their work.

 For the past six years, Creative Lives has implemented an approach to education and child development based on Ellen Tadd’s Framework for Wise Education.™ This structure is centered on Tadd’s unique understanding of the human energy system, often referred to as the chakra system, and its role in human development.
 A Framework for Wise Education applies to all children, in all situations.

 "In my experience the chakra system has served as a clear and cogent means to organize individual and interpersonal complexity into categories, thereby making the process of understanding people, their behavior, and their interrelationships much quicker and easier."

 Tadd’s framework is very practical and effective for helping teachers achieve desired results:

 "Every child in our school should be learning these skills."